 Our lives became a day-to-day emotional roller coaster ride.
 We soon understood why our oncologists manage their patients' conditions only for hours at a time, because things can change so quickly.
 That's what continually happened with our little girl.

 Going onto a ventilator

 Mackenzie was first put onto a ventilator soon after finishing chemo at the end of May.
 She had very high potassium levels because of a bacterial infection.
 This meant she was in acute renal failure (kidney failure) and was going into septic shock.
-Thankfully she bounced back very quickly and came off the ventilator the next day.
-However, her infections unfortunately continued.
+Thankfully, she bounced back very quickly and came off the ventilator the next day.
+Her infections unfortunately continued.

 On Bronson's first Father's Day, the doctors decided to put Mackenzie into an induced coma and move her back onto a ventilator as a precautionary measure.
 It was a chance to give her tired little body a break after fighting so hard against all those infections.
 It was so difficult not being able to hold her, hear her or even see her eyes - a real low for us both.

 Going from bad to worse

 A week later, the doctors became concerned about a spot (a mass) on her lung.
 She then started having seizures.
 This led to all sorts of concerns about the cancer spreading to her brain or causing meningitis.
 A lumbar puncture gave her the all-clear, but a CT scan showed that the lung mass had grown.

 They suspected a cancerous growth, but she was too weak to be operated on or to even have a biopsy.
 We had no choice but to wait it out.
 It was our worst day in the journey so far.

 Then Bronson and I tested positive for COVID-19.

 Coping with COVID-19 and being away from our little one